stevenxchung/OMSCS-Notes/CS 6750 - HCI/Test 2/Lesson 20 (3.7) - HCI and Agile Development.md

 ### Exercise: When To Go Agile

-_Which of the following applications would lend itself to an agile development process?_
+_Which of the following applications would lend itself to an agile development process_?

 - A smartwatch game to play in short five-minute sessions
 - A mobile app for aggregating newsfeeds across networks